 Now you all know I’m a feminist and we all know ‘if your feminism isn’t intersectional then it ain’t shit’.
-What does that mean?
-It means, we fight for all our sisters and if we are leaving any behind, then we aren’t doing a great job.
+What does that mean though?
+It means, we fight for all women and if we are leaving any behind, then we aren’t doing a great job.

 There are lots of different types of discrimination, when these types intersect, the impact can be more profound.
 So you may be discriminated against if you are a woman, gay, black, differently abled.
 What if you are some of those or all those at the same time?
 The discrimination is multiplied.
 Your opportunities are fewer and the challenges increase.

 This is why modern feminism, and my brand of feminism isn’t just about fighting for women’s rights.
 It fights for equality for all.
-We fight against racism, ableism and homophobia.
+We fight against all discrimination, including but not limited to racism, ableism, homophobia and transphobia.
 These issues are all interconnected and have interdependencies.

 “I had a medical abortion when I was 20.
 I open with that to set the tone for this space.
 No topic is off limits, no story will be regarded as shameful • Whilst I know it was the right choice for me I’ve spent a massive portion of my motherhood trying to put that decision to bed.
 I lie awake everyday thinking ‘right, I must out-parent yesterday because I’m in it to win it this time.’
 For a long time I connected Esmé-Olivia’s traumatic birth to that decision.
 ‘Surely I suffered that way as retribution for my past life?’
 I often wondered.
 As the years went on I realised I didn’t deserve that baggage and neither did Esmé • So here I am pregnant with my second but already a mother to two as I inherited a step daughter years ago.
 And as I edge towards thirty I’m excited to see what motherhood without guilt feels like.
 I really think I’ve earned it • I want #makemotherhooddiverse to not just be about the differences we see but those we are perhaps not so keen to share.
 Because it’s in unearthing those truths that the Mother you’re destined to be is born.”
 Candice, @candicebrathwaite, Co-Founder of @makemotherhooddiverse . . . #representationmatters #blackmotherhood #mmdteam